 How we help

-they can be used across the curriculum.
+We provide tailored teacher sessions, for all Key Stages, developing confidence in using coding and programming apps, imparting sound knowledge of how they can be used across the curriculum.
 We show leaders how to integrate coding opportunities across the school, showing progression and differentiation throughout the year groups.
 With fantastic, hands on activities, including programming drones capable of flight, teachers will understand the importance of visual programming as a stimulus for high quality learning and teaching in Literacy, Numeracy and the World Around Us.

 We run really fantastic and engaging sessions for pupils in all Key Stages.
 Pupils will be introduced to the concepts of coding & programming .
 Pupils will be made aware that code is needed to be written by programmers for a range of things they use in their everyday lives e.g. Playing FIFA, accessing the Sky Plus guide and recording TV programmes.
 It is a must that teachers sit in on the sessions to see how coding apps can be used to engage pupils in Literacy and Numeracy activities.
 Pupils will realise how they can become expert coders in everyday activities in the classroom as they program characters to make 2D shapes, focusing on angles, turns, direction and properties of shapes.